 It may be apparent from what has been said so far that it is quite possible for COMI to shift jurisdictions.
-There is nothing to stop a company that is 'administering its interests' in one country to relocate that administration to another country.
+There is nothing to stop a company that is "administering its interests" in one country from relocating that administration to another country.
 So at what point in time is COMI assessed?
-In the English case of Shierson v Vlieland-Boddy the court at first instance took the view that COMI should be measured as at the date the judgment opening the insolvency proceedings is delivered, and not at any earlier point in time (such as the date the application for the insolvency proceedings is in fact lodged with the court).
-In the Court of Appeal (a rare Court of Appeal decision on COMI, albeit a discrete aspect of it) it was held that COMI should be measured at the time when the court is first required to decide whether to open insolvency proceedings - normally the hearing date of the relevant application.
+In the English case of Shierson v Vlieland-Boddy, the court in the first instance took the view that COMI should be measured as of the date the judgment opening the insolvency proceedings is delivered, and not at any earlier point in time (such as the date the application for the insolvency proceedings is in fact lodged with the court).
+In the Court of Appeal (a rare Court of Appeal decision on COMI, albeit a discrete aspect of it), it was held that COMI should be measured at the time when the court is first required to decide whether to open insolvency proceedings - normally the hearing date of the relevant application.

-In the later case of Re Staubitz-Schreiber the ECJ held that COMI should be tested at the time when the request to open insolvency proceedings was made.
-In other words, at the time the application for the insolvency is lodged with the court.
+In the later case of Re Staubitz-Schreiber, the ECJ reached a different conclusion when it held that COMI should be tested at the time when the request to open insolvency proceedings was made - in other words, at the time the application for the insolvency is lodged with the court.
 Any attempt to shift COMI after that date would be ineffective for the purposes of determining where a debtor's COMI was located.

-WHO DETERMINES COMI?
+Who Determines COMI?

-If a particular member state court is asked to hold that a company's COMI is in the jurisdiction of that member state and the court accedes to such a request, that is the court which is first seised of the matter and it is to that court that any appeal against a finding on COMI must be brought.
-What the Regulation does not permit is a situation where main proceedings can be opened in multiple jurisdictions as a result of individual courts throughout the EU taking it upon themselves to make a finding of COMI with complete lack of regard to another member state's court's earlier finding of COMI.
+If a particular member-nation court is asked to hold that a company's COMI is in the jurisdiction of that member state and the court accedes to such a request, that is the court which first asserts jurisdiction over the matter, and it is to that court that any appeal against a finding on COMI must be brought.
+What the Regulation does not permit is a situation where main proceedings can be opened in multiple jurisdictions, with individual courts throughout the EU taking it upon themselves to make a finding of COMI with complete lack of regard to another member-nation court's earlier finding of COMI.
 This would result in legal chaos.
-Clearly, to operate effectively there must be mutual trust and understanding between the various courts of the member states.
-Despite some early teething problems in France, Italy and Germany this seems to be settling down now.
+Clearly, to operate effectively, there must be mutual trust and understanding between the various courts of the member nations.
+Despite some early problems in France, Italy and Germany, this seems to be settling down now.
 Indeed, the case of Hans Brochier Ltd v Exner demonstrates that the English court is more than ready to reverse its own earlier finding of COMI.

-On the face of it this is all very sensible, but the irony is that it often creates what is referred to as 'the race' to the court.
+On the face of it this is all very sensible, but the irony is that it often creates what is referred to as "the race" to the court.
 Creditors of a company in one jurisdiction may seek to open insolvency proceedings earlier than they may otherwise have done if they take the view that other creditors, or the debtor itself, will seek to open insolvency proceedings elsewhere.
 This is not exactly conducive to the modern-day rescue culture.